xanderalyx/SkyWriter-Assist/README.md

 * **Unpacking:** The Pi's notification handler receives the 42 data chunks, unpacks the 16-bit integers using `struct.unpack('<hhh', ...)`, converts the mg values back into Gs (float), and reassembles them into a complete (125, 3) NumPy array.

 ---

 ### 💻 Core Source Code (`src/`)

-The Python scripts in the `src/` directory manage the execution of the Edge pipeline:
+The Python scripts in the `src/` directory manage the execution of the Edge-AI pipeline:

 * **`realtime_predictor.py`**: The main application that loads the final model and scaler from `models/` and orchestrates the live capture and classification loop.
 * **`ble_capture_module.py`**: Handles all asynchronous BLE client communication, chunk reassembly, and data type conversion.